usualsuspect/yara_vt_mock/README.md

 This YARA module implements the same interface as the [VirusTotal vt YARA module](https://support.virustotal.com/hc/en-us/articles/360007088057-Writing-YARA-rules-for-Livehunt), making it possible to test livehunt rules against local files outside of a livehunt context.

-To do that, a JSON file of metadata has to be supplied to the module from which it extracts the necessary information to present the same interface as the VT module would.
+To do that, a JSON file of metadata has to be supplied to the module, from which it extracts the necessary information to present the same interface as the VT module would.

 ## Example usage